DonaldHays/bubblefactory/README.md

 I built this project on macOS.
 The instructions should be pretty easy to follow from most UNIX-y operating systems.
 Windows users may have some troubles with the build scripts.

-The build pipeline has a dependency on [node.js](http://nodejs.org).
-You'll need to install it.
+The build pipeline has dependencies on [node.js](http://nodejs.org) and [SDCC](http://sdcc.sourceforge.net).
+You'll need to install them.

 ### Dependencies
 `cd` into `ihx2gb/` and run `npm install`.